google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 development.
 You are going to learn web development by actually building your own website.
 In this particular tutorial, you learn about CSS, another of the core technologies of web development.
-CSS controls the style of of webpages.
+CSS controls the style of webpages.

 Currently your site looks like this: